j-f1/eleventy-hast-jsx/README.md

 If you want to integrate your components into one of the built-in template languages, use the `component` shortcode.
 (For the JSX language, import and use the component directly.)
 The shortcode produces a plain HTML string.

 For all template languages, the first parameter is the path to the component, relative to the `componentsDir` passed in the plugin options.
 Export your component from the component file by assigning it to `module.exports`, `module.exports.default`, or to a named export with the same name as the file (minus the extension).

+> **Note**
+> All of these template languages are supported with Eleventy v2.0.0 or later.
+If you’re using an older version, you’ll need to use Nunjucks due to limitations in the data we need to locate components.
+> 11ty.js support in Eleventy v2 is currently broken due to [11ty/eleventy#2790](https://github.com/11ty/eleventy/issues/2790) (JSX is fine though).

 ### Nunjucks (preferred)